ErikElcsics/Speech-Driven-Object-Detection-Tracking-Multiple-Objects-Real-Time-Web-Cam/README.md

 ## How to Use the App

 1. Run the script.
 It will automatically open the webcam feed and start the detection process.
-2. Speak a command to the system, such as "Track person" or "Track car".
+2. Speak a command to the system, such as "Track person" or "Track car" or "find a person" or "look for a car".
 3. The application will listen for objects to track and update the displayed video feed with bounding boxes for the tracked objects.
 4. For compound commands, you can say things like "Track bottle and chair".
 5. Press `q` to quit the program.